louisehealey/FirstPassYield/README.md

 ---

-## 🧮 Total Cost of Failed Units- Matrix
+## 🚨Total Cost of Failed Units- Matrix

 This Matrix estimates the **total cost of failed units** by part on a **Month-to-Month** basis.
 By multiplying the **standard unit cost** by the **total failed units**, the measure provides a financial impact assessment of quality failures.